YILUOSJTUT/Reddit_data_analysis/README.md

 ## 📘 Overview

-This project is the first module in a broader portfolio analyzing Reddit data.
+A portfolio analyzing Reddit data.

 ## ⚙️ Tools Used